ITEC is one of the leading technology providers to education organisations in the UK.

 Create a band or a school music club as band members and music club participants enjoy taking part and making their own music.
 Capitalise on their enthusiasm and watch their self confidence and self esteem grow and band or club members build better relationships with their peers.

-Music out-of-hours Support pupils to join an out-of-school band, orchestra or choir at a local music centre.
+Support pupils to join an out-of-school band, orchestra or choir at a local music centre.
 Music Education Hubs and Music Services have a huge range of opportunities on offer; catering for all age groups and all ability levels.
 Support pupils by paying their subscription and/or arranging transport.

 Buy in a creative music workshop to develop your pupils’ musicianship and performance skills and help your pupils to express themselves in sound via a song-writing day, themed musical activities to fit in with arts week or a particular topic, to experiencing a samba band or recording a CD.
 Regional Music Education Hubs and Music Services have a pool of highly skilled practitioners to support your school in developing high quality music making opportunities.